-I was twelve at the time, it was 1979, and as far as my parents concerned our family holiday at the seaside had taken a turn for the worse when the incoming tide threatened to cut us off from the mainland.
+I had a free-range childhood, always delving under rocks in the brook, pushing the boundaries of where I was allowed to cycle and climbing over the fence to discover the undiscovered.
+There was a defining island moment though.
+I was twelve at the time, it was 1979, and as far as my parents were concerned our family holiday at the Cornish seaside had taken a turn for the worse when the incoming tide threatened to cut us off from the mainland.
 But I was thrilled with the idea of exploring my very own lump of rock, surrounded by sea with the remaining picnic to sustain us.
 What more could a girl of twelve really want?

-Once I realised this and I reviewed my bucket list the Island Project was born.
-I have come to terms with my obsession now.
-Three years of walking, cycling, swimming, kayaking or just visiting the amazing gems of the British Isles.
-With over 6000 islands to choose from this has to be the greatest challenge.
-Researching how to get to them, finding routes around them and helping others do the same.
-It has become Islandeering.
+I’m 170 islands in now and am looking forward to a lifetime of adventure and discovery.
+I have come to terms with my obsession with several years of walking, cycling, swimming and kayaking the amazing gems of the British Isles under my belt.
+Researching how to get to them, finding routes around them and helping others do the same has become Islandeering.

 I only returned to Asparagus Island last year.
 It was as exhilarating then as it was in my memories.
 This time I swam around it on a beautiful calm day in the blazing sunshine.
 Thoughts of jellyfish and shark attacks pushed far back in my mind.
 The beach I left behind was seething with humanity and fluttering ice cream wrappers but after just a few metres of swimming out to the island I found my peace and my haven of raw natural beauty.
 I was twelve again with not a care in the world.
 The healing power of islands and the ocean.